Egypt's Mursi to urge unity in face of political crisis

 But as Mursi’s opponents pressed on with their week-old protests in Cairo’s Tahrir Square, critics said the Islamist-dominated assembly’s bid to finish the constitution quickly could make matters worse.

-Two people have been killed and hundreds injured in countrywide protests set off by Mursi’s decree since it was issued last week.
+Two people have been killed and hundreds injured in countrywide protest set off by Mursi’s decree since it was issued last week.

-It is a gamble based on the Islamists’ belief that they can mobilize enough voters to win the referendum.
-They have won all elections held since Hosni Mubarak was toppled from power.
+It is a gamble based on the Islamists’ belief that they can mobilise enough voters to win the referendum: they have won all elections held since Hosni Mubarak was toppled from power.

 But the move seemed likely to deepen divisions that are being exposed in the street.